The Ferenczi House/International Ferenczi Center and Archives, Budapest

 Nora, P. (1989).
 Between memory and history: Les lieux de mémoire.
 Representations, 26 (Special Issue: Memory and Counter-Memory), 7–24.

 Rachman, A. W. (2015).
 Elizabeth Severn: Sándor Ferenczi’s analysand and collaborator in the study and treatment of trauma.
 In A. Harris & S. Kuchuck (Eds.), The legacy of Sándor Ferenczi: Vol. 2, From ghost to ancestor (pp. 111–126).
 London: Routledge Press.

 How to Get in Contact with The Ferenczi House and What to do When You Plan to Visit

-Please indicate your wish to visit the House several weeks before you arrive so we can ensure that it is open and can arrange a guide and/or other activities there.
+Please indicate your wish to visit the House at least two weeks before you arrive so we can ensure that it is open and can arrange a guide and/or other activities there.

 Email address: firstname.lastname@example.org